 The Murdock Trust was established by the last will and testament of the late Melvin Jack Murdock, co-founder of Tektronix, lifelong resident of the Northwest and dedicated philanthropist.
-Since it was founded in 1975, the Murdock Trust has provided more than $938 million in grants and support to more than 3,000 organizations.
+Since it was founded in 1975, the Murdock Trust has provided nearly than $975 million in grants and support to more than 3,000 organizations.
 You can see a small sample of these organizations and the impact they have on local communities in this video.

 The Murdock Trust supports a wide variety of organizations representing the diverse collection of urban, suburban and rural communities that comprise the Pacific Northwest.
 A small sampling of the groups we support includes, Adelante Mujeres, I Have a Dream Foundation, Days for Girls International, Nature Conservancy of Washington, Northwest Immigrant Rights Project, International Justice Mission, Union Gospel Mission, Reed College, Linfield College, Ruby Valley Hospital, Boys and Girls Club, Grays Harbor Community Hospital, NAMI of Southwest Washington, Cook Inlet Tribal Council, Glendive Medical Center, and Washington STEM Center.
 You can view a full breakdown of recent grants made by state and year at this link.

 News and Announcements – Stay up to date on the latest news from the Murdock Trust, including press releases, blog posts and grantee announcements.
 For a brief overview of some of the organizations we support and the impact they have on the community, please watch this video.